serkanokur79/build-your-own-low-code-chatbot/README.md

-# Build your own RAG Chatbot
+# Build Your Own RAG Chatbot
-Welcome to this workshop to build and deploy your own Chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.
+Welcome to this workshop to build and deploy your own chatbot using Retrieval Augmented Generation with Astra DB and the OpenAI Chat Model.

-It leverages [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html), which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.

 ![codespace](./assets/chatbot.png)

 What you'll learn:
 - 🤩 How to leverage [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html) for production-ready use of the following components:
-    - 🚀 The [Astra DB Vector Store](https://db.new) for Semantic Similarity search
+    - 🚀 The [Astra DB Vector Store](https://db.new) for semantic similarity search
     - 🦜🔗 [LangChain](https://www.langchain.com) for linking OpenAI and Astra DB
-- 🤖 How to use [OpenAI's Large Language Models](https://platform.openai.com/docs/models) for Q&A style chatbots
+- 🤖 How to use [OpenAI's Large Language Models](https://platform.openai.com/docs/models) for Q&A-style chatbots
 - 👑 How to use [Streamlit](https://streamlit.io) to easily deploy your awesome app to the internet for everyone to see!
+- 🎉 How to use [Langflow](https://www.datastax.com/products/langflow).
+Simplify RAG and multi-agent application development with Langflow’s drag-and-drop IDE, rapid development, and one-click deployment at scale.

 - Slides of the presentation can be found [HERE](assets/meetups-slides.pdf)